gersteinj/toms-river-python/docs/index.md

 * Project 6: Snake game

 ### Day 7

+Goals:

+* Continue Pygame
+* Refactor code

+Skills:

+* Modify existing code to include more advanced functionality
+* Work with sprites
+* Work with sound

+Activities:

 * Sprites and sounds
 * Project 7: Update one of the previous games with sprites and sounds
 * Introduce final challenge (students create game of their choice - default if they can't think of anything is Dodgeball)

 ### Day 8

+Goals:

+* Create a game of students' choice

+Skills:

+* Will vary for each student

+Activities:

 * Final challenge: Freely chosen game

 ### Notes